knhc1234/HiFi-Mol/README.md

 # HiFi-Mol
 Multi-View Molecular Representation Learning with Hierarchical Graphs and Contextualized Fingerprints

-> **Note:** The code and instructions for Fingerprint Pretraining will be released in a future update.

 ## Environments

 Our code is tested and supported under the following environment: